 Making Mismatched or Unwelcome Improvements

-It may sound like an oxymoron, but too many improvements on a home may actually hurt a flipper in the long run.
+It may sound like an oxymoron, but too many improvements on a home may hurt a flipper in the long run.
 Not just because unnecessary cash is being wasted, but also because the wrong kind of improvements are being made.

 Not every neighborhood is alike and the enhancements that might be appropriate for homes in historic areas such as Avondale or Riverside may not mesh well with homes in different sections of Jacksonville.